Mahidhara Nalinimohan

 Mahidhara Nalinimohan (4 August 1933 – 23 October 2005) was an Indian space scientist and writer from Andhra Pradesh.
 He wrote many articles on popular science in Telugu.
 His father Mahidhara Rammohan Rao was a noted novelist, journalist, and freedom fighter.

 Early life

 He was born on 4 August 1933 in Munganda, East Godavari district of Andhra Pradesh, in a patriotic family.
 His father Mahidhara Rammohan Rao was a noted novelist, journalist, and freedom fighter.
 Having grown up in a house of literary movement, he began writing poetry at the age of 15.
 He later became a science writer.
-He completed his master's in physics from Osmania University in 1955 and got his Ph.D from Moscow University in 1963.
+He completed his master's in physics from Osmania University in 1955 and got his PhD from Moscow University in 1963.

 Career

 After carrying out research in countries like Sweden and Bulgaria, he came to India and joined the National Physical Laboratory in New Delhi.
 He took part in launching 16 satellites.
 He researched atmospheric changes in the upper ionosphere in the capacity of deputy director of the Laboratory.